 Consumption of high-fructose corn syrup can lead to a huge increase in the likelihood of developing diabetes .
 This life-long condition can be avoided in most cases.
 Excessive amounts of soda, energy drinks and junk-food aren't worth losing a foot or going blind for.

 3. Hypertension and Elevated "Bad" Cholesterol Levels

-High-fructose doesn’t just make your body fat, it also makes your heart fat.
-There is a strong link between the irresponsible consumption of high fructose corn syrup and elevated triglyceride and HDL (bad cholesterol) levels .
-Together, these can cause arterial plaque build-up and lead to heart problems including hypertension, heart disease, and even stroke.
+High-fructose doesn't just make your body fat, it also makes your heart fat.
+There is a strong link between the irresponsible consumption of high fructose corn syrup and elevated triglyceride and LDL (bad cholesterol) levels .
+Together, these can cause arterial plaque build-up and lead to heart concerns including hypertension, heart disease, and even stroke.

 4. High Fructose Corn Syrup and Liver Damage

 This is a big one.
 Like anything else you eat or drink, your liver, gallbladder, and kidneys, processes HFCS.
 And it's especially destructive to your liver.
 When combined with a sedentary lifestyle, permanent liver scarring can occur .
 This greatly diminishes the organ's ability to process out toxins and, over time, can lead to an expansive range of other negative health concerns.
 Another study suggests that HFCS may also cause fatty liver .

 Did you know high fructose corn syrup is often loaded with alarmingly high levels of mercury?
 One study found mercury in over 50% of samples tested .
 Mercury exposure can result in irreversible brain and nervous system damage – especially in young, growing bodies.
 Way too many foods aimed at children are LOADED with high fructose corn syrup!